 Cavity Wall Tie Spacing and Appropriate Tie Lengths

 Whilst sometimes easy to over-look their significance, cavity wall ties are a critical structural component for ensuring the stability of a building’s outer leaf.
 Without them, the two leaves of the wall cannot act in unison to resist loading and therefore the wall would be weaker than the designer intended.
-This article sets out some common problems and answers common questions related to the use of wall ties.
+This article answers common questions related to the use of wall ties.

 Problems to be avoided